Poll: 43% of small businesses experience sizable revenue growth with online sales

 Product liability insurance can protect your business from faulty product lawsuits

 Only 2% of small business owners received a customer complaint over a product that caused an illness or injury.
 While not common, defective products can trigger expensive lawsuits.
 For example, if a business sells a faulty chair that breaks and causes an injury, the customer could sue.

 Product liability insurance can protect business owners against these types of lawsuits by paying for:

-- A legal expenses defend the business.
+- Legal expenses to defend the business

-- The injured party's medical bills.
+- The injured party's medical bills

-- Additional damages owed to the injured party.
+- Additional damages owed to the injured party

 This coverage is typically included with general liability insurance, but check with your insurance agent if you sell products in store or online.
 Both general liability and product liability coverage offer essential lawsuit protection for retailers.